chcharcharlie/10XResearcher/prompt_instructions.md

         |----------|-----|-------------|
         | resource1.md | https://example.com/page1 | IEA Renewable Energy Report |
         ```
+      - IMPORTANT: Each resource file must correspond to EXACTLY ONE URL
+      - Do NOT create resource files that aggregate or summarize multiple websites
+      - Each URL visited should have its own dedicated resource file if it contains useful information

    c.
 For each SUBTASK in sequence:
       - Announce the specific subtask being worked on to the user